126 Fencing Club the best place in london to start fencing

 If a tie exists after all the qualifying events are completed (for the final qualifying place) the place will be decided by the best two positions gained by those fencers (addition of those placings), if there is still a tie the place will be decided by who has the highest placed single result.

-The 2016/17 season has seen the series spread its wings and expand across the country.
+The 2018 season has seen the series spread its wings even further and expand across the country.
 Events will now be held at the following venues

 Moulton College, Northants